kaltura/developer-platform-docs/documentation/player-portal/web/v2/api.md

     false
 Legacy Only
 * stretchVideo
-When true, stretchs the video to fill its container even if video aspect ratio breaks
+When true, stretches the video to fill its container even if video aspect ratio breaks
 Type:
     Boolean
 Default: